Communications and Computing & Engineering Building

 ADPR 320.
 Strategies for Social Media.3 Credits.

-This course addresses the impact of social and mobile media in an integrated profession.
+This course addresses the impact of social and new media in an integrated profession.
 It focuses on strategically using social media to conduct research and monitor issues, to develop, implement and evaluate the success of public relations, advertising and integrated communication efforts.
-The course emphasizes strategic usage of such social media tools as social networks, social bookmarking sites, blogs, podcasts/vodcasts, discussion boards and conferences, wikis, mobile media and geolocation apps.
+The course emphasizes the strategic utilization of various social media tools as key communication channels for advertising and public relations campaigns.

 Offered: Every year, Fall and Spring

-Quantitative reasoning is expected of today's strategic communication professional, and this course presents an exploration of both quantitative and qualitative research methods.
-Students learn how to use principles of scientific research and data analysis to establish, monitor and evaluate communication efforts.
+Quantitative and qualitative reasoning is expected of today's advertising and public relations professionals.
+This course presents an exploration of both quantitative and qualitative research methods.
+Students learn how to use principles of scientific research and data analysis to establish, monitor and evaluate strategic communication efforts.

 Offered: Every year, Fall and Spring